tltyogg/1mwtt-python/week-3/hackathon/1mwtt-seo.md

 - Melinda Gates, Gates Foundation
 - Mother Coders

-Become a sponsor at local events or online events
+Become a sponsor at their local events or online events

-Create branded global "meetup" groups for the women to go through the program together
+Create branded global "meetup" groups for women to get together and learn about the Summer of Code and other programs offerent by 1MWTT

-Partner with a company to create internships
+Partner with a local or online company to create internships for Summer of Code graduates

 # Create free tutorials on several different tech related subjects:

+__Content creation *online*__:
 - YouTube videos
 - Blog posts/ newsletter

-Subjects to cover:
+- E-book creation (SOC)

+__Content creation *offline*__:
+- Local events
+- Online webinars
+- Global meetup groups

+__Subjects to cover through content creation on and offline__:

-Beginner Coding
+__Beginner Coding Course__
 - Intro to Python
 - Intro to HTML and CSS
 - Intro to JavaScript

+Having a basic workshop to refer new women to will help streamline the process and allow new women to have a good starting place.

-Careers in tech
+__Careers in tech__
 - Interview tips
 - How to find a job
 - How to create a resume